houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 | `.` | Any character | Alternation of all alphabet characters | `a.b` = `a(x\|y\|z\|...)b` |

 ### 3.2 Observation 2

+Some regular expressions can match more than one string (some even have infinitely many matches).
+Intuitively, we can form a set of all possible matches to a regular expression.
+In this sense, when we say that a string "matches" a regular expression, we're saying that this string is an element of that set.
+In other words, a regular expression is just a shorthand way of talking about that set.

+So far, we've observed that theoretical regular expressions obey strict syntax rules over an alphabet, and that they serve as a shorthand way of talking about a set of strings.
+Formally, a set of strings over an alphabet is called a language.
+In effect, theoretical regular expressions act as syntactic sugar for a particular class of languages.
+Those are regular languages [5].

 ### 3.3 Theoretical regular expressions, grammars and NFAs